BirdLifeInternational/track2kba/README.md

     Latitude = first(Latitude))
 ```

 Our *Colony* dataframe tells us where trips originate from.
 Then we need to set some parameters to decide what constitutes a trip.
-To do that we should use our understanding of the movement ecology of the study species; Brown Pelicans are a coastal, nearshore species, which does not travel great distances on foraging trips.
+To do that we should use our understanding of the movement ecology of the study species; Brown Pelicans belong to a coastal, nearshore species, and do not travel great distances on breeding season foraging trips.
 So in this case we set *InnerBuff* to 1 km, and *Duration* to 1 hour. *ReturnBuff* can be used to catch incomplete trips, where the animal began returning, but perhaps due to device failure the full trip wasn't captured.
 For short-ranging species with data from many trips this may be set to the same as *InnerBuff*.

 Setting *rmColLocs* to TRUE will remove those points falling within the *InnerBuff*.